NiklasPfister/adaXT/README.md

 Ybdd = qf.predict(Xtest, quantile=[0.1, 0.9])
 ```

-The main advantage of adaXT is however its modularity and
+The main advantage of adaXT over existing tree-based
+ML packages is its modularity and
-extendability, which are discussed in more detail in the
+extendability, which is discussed in detail in the
 [documentation](https://NiklasPfister.github.io/adaXT).

 ### Goals

-The goal of adaXT is to provide a flexible and unified code-base for
+This project aims to provide a flexible and unified code-base for
 various tree-based algorithms that strikes a balance between speed and
 ease with which the code can be adapted and extended.
-It intends to
+It should
 provide researchers a simple toolkit for prototyping new tree-based
 algorithms.

-adaXT aims to provide an intuitive user experience that is similar to
+adaXT provides an intuitive user experience that is similar to
 the [scikit-learn](https://scikit-learn.org) implementations of
 decision trees both in terms model-based syntax and
-hyperparameter.
+hyperparameters.
 Under the hood, however, adaXT strikes a different
 balance between speed and ease of adapting and extending the code.

 #### Adaptable and extendable